Minister of Children’s Services

 Danielle Larivee was elected to the Legislative Assembly of Alberta as the Member for the constituency of Lesser Slave Lake on May 5, 2015.
-She was appointed Minister of Municipal Affairs and Minister of Service Alberta on October 22, 2015.
+She was sworn in as Minister of Children’s Services on January 19, 2017.
+Prior to that she had served, since October 2015, as Minister of Municipal Affairs.

 She previously served as a member of the Standing Committee on Privileges and Elections, Standing Orders and Printing and as a member of the Standing Committee on Alberta’s Economic Future.